-Name(s) of course instructor(s): Eleni Apospori, Flora Kokkinaki
+Name(s) of course instructor(s): Flora Kokkinaki, Adjuct faculty (to be announced)

 Course content: The course aims to introduce students to the broad and fascinating field of Psychology and to present the basic methods, concepts, theories and findings.
 The course covers a range of important topics of Cognitive Psychology, Social Psychology and Personality.
 Emphasis is placed on both classical and modern approaches to the study of relevant phenomena and to their relation with Communication and Marketing.
 Specifically, the course covers the following topics: